Nurse with a skeptical look pulling her glasses down her nose.

 Teacher Misery is committed to creating a supportive environment for teachers who are exhausted and jaded from the rigors of teaching.
 Join the conversation on social media.
 You can find us on Facebook, Instagram, and YouTube.

-Jane Morris is the pen name of a teacher who would really like to tell you more about herself, but she is afraid she’ll lose her job.
+Jane Morris is the pen name of an ex-teacher who would really like to tell you more about herself but is worried awful administrators will come after her for spilling their dirty little secrets.
 Jane has taught English for over 15 years in a major American city.
-She received her B.A. in English and Secondary Education from a well-known university and her M.A. in writing from an even fancier (more expensive) university.
-She has a loving family and cares about making people laugh more than anything else.
+She received her B.A. in English and Secondary Education from a well-known university and her M.A. in Writing and Literature from an even fancier (and more expensive) university.
+As a professional queen of commiseration turned published author, Jane’s foremost passion in life is to make people laugh through the tears.